patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

 # Decision Making
 ## Markov Decision Process
 - Why do we need decision making since we have planning already?
     - keywords: interaction and uncertainty.
 This makes the world probabilistic.
 Mainly from dynamic objects. —> **Interaction is actually the most difficult part of autonomous driving**, making it harder than robotics.
 It is like playing a game with probabilistic world model.
-    - If the world is deterministic (geometry), there is no decision making needed.
-Searching, sampling, and optimization should be good enough.
+    - If the world is deterministic (geometry), there is no decision making needed, and planning itself (searching, sampling, and optimization) should be good enough.
     - For stochastic strategy, then MDP or POMDP.
-    - Like RL, need to understand the entire problem setting to design S, A, R, and E.
+    - Like RL, need to understand the entire problem setting to design S, A, R, and E. Need to understand the problem and then design RL system.
     - To do e2e, we need to understand the decision making system first.
+	- The problem with prediction-then-plan: the world is deterministic, this will lead to reckless behavior.
+Prediction actually has motion-level and even intent-level uncertainty.
 - Does it mean that for dynamic objects we must need decision?
 Not necessarily.
 Consider objects moving on known rails with constant known speed (or if we treat multimodal prediction as certainty hard constraint), then pure planning methods can solve it and we do not need decision making at all.
 - Every decision is a bunch/cluster of planning.
 - “Freezing robot”: prediction fills the entire S-T. 华山挤出一条路。Geometry —> Probability to the rescue.